Last updated on April 17, 2022

-Of course, those days there were no such things as blog, blogging or blogger.
+Of course, in those days there were no such things as blog, blogging, or blogger.
 But in the present scenario, to be known as a blogger is yet preferable since each and every writer has a blog page.
 And in the process, the writer will be known again as a blogger too!

 10. Reji: You seem to be a very trustworthy person.
 Does that help you a lot in retaining your readers?

 P V Ariel: Yes, indeed with full confidence I can say that I am a trustworthy person!
 I firmly believe that there is no need to add the word “it seems” in between that question!